A. What documents do you need for the Visa

 - Return ticket printout

 - Completed Arrival/Departure form

-- Your documents will be checked at (B).
-The officer here will collect the fee and forward your passport for processing.
-She will issue you a token with a number on it.
+- The officer at (B) will check your documents, collect the fee, and issue you a token with a number on it.

-- Sit down at the waiting area (C) until your number is called by an officer.
+- Sit down at the waiting area (C) until an officer calls your number.
 The office will come to the waiting area and return your passport with the visa stamped on it.
 Collect your passport, and proceed to (D)

 - At (D), the officer will stamp the entry date on the page that has the visa, staple the departure card to your passport, and return your passport.
-They will also ask you to stare at a small camera, this takes a photo for their immigration records.
+They will also ask you to stare at a small camera for a photo for their immigration records.

 - Once done, you will find the baggage area just behind the immigration counter.
 (E)

 As a precaution, I always take a picture of the Thai visa and the stapled departure card as soon as I get them back.
 It helps to have this information if you lose the stapled departure card or passport etc.

 The above photo shows the visa on arrival stamp.
 Note that it takes up one whole page on your passport.

 Q1.
 How long does the visa on arrival take?

 A. My wait times have ranged from 10 minutes to 2 hours.
 (Though in recent times – in 2017- they have become faster at this).
 It all depends on how many flights from India and China arrive at the same time as yours.
 Check web services such as FlightAware for arrivals at the airport you are landing at (example: here are flights arriving at Suvarnabhumi https://flightaware.com/live/airport/VTBS

 ), If you find flights from China/India/parts of Africa and Central Asia landing just before your flight then be ready to wait longer.

 Q2.
 How long is the Visa on Arrival queue in Don Muang (Bangkok), Phuket, Chiang Mai and other international airports?